September 2019 update:

 I will make these modifications as soon as I get the designs from the naval architect, and will then spend much of the winter storm season sea-trialing the boat in the San Francisco Bay.
 I will now leave at my next weather window in April.

 This trip is dedicated to Gerry Spiess, who 40 years ago this year sailed a 10-foot home-built boat across the Atlantic and about 2 years later he sailed the 10-footer across the Pacific.
 He currently holds the world record for the Pacific crossing in the smallest boat.
-In June of this summer he passed away after a long bout with Parkinson’s Disease.
+In June of 2019 he passed away after a long bout with Parkinson’s Disease.

 After passing under the Golden Gate Bridge in San Francisco Bay and entering the Pacific Ocean, I will steer south by southwest to about the same latitude as the middle of Baja Mexico.
 There is a North Pacific High Pressure zone off the shore of California, which lies on the direct path to Hawaii from California, and I must sail to the east and south of this high pressure zone; otherwise, I could be becalmed for extended times with no wind in this doldrum area.
 This could become a problem since food and water are limited and rationed.
 After I get further south and into the trade winds, I will turn to the west and ride these winds to Hawaii.

 This path to skirt the High Pressure Zone will add about 700 to 800 miles to the trip, and will require I carry additional water and food in a very limited space.
 This High Pressure Zone moves around, usually shifts to the south during the fall and winter, and for this reason, I need to monitor the barometric pressure so I can dodge this High Pressure Zone.
+A problem with leaving about mid-May or later is that I would be crossing the path of hurricanes about July on my westward path to Hawaii.

 I will be aiming for four waypoints during the passage.
 Waypoints are latitude and longitude positions.
 The minus sign in front of the longitude position means “west longitude”, which is where I will be until I cross the International date line after Hawaii — if I go further.
 A latitude and longitude have 60 minutes, so 21.48 degrees North latitude is 21 degrees and 28.8 minutes North latitude.
 Latitude lines run horizontal from the equator (0 degrees) up to 90 degrees north and south , and longitude lines run vertical and run east and west from Greenwich England, which is Longitude zero degrees and go out 180 degrees East and West.
 Between California and Hawaii, I will be in North Latitudes and West Longitudes.